 How do you calculate a gasoline vehicle’s CO2e emissions?

-To calculate CO2e emissions from gas-powered cars, the CO2e of gasoline’s various greenhouse gases is multiplied by the amount of those gases produced every mile by a car getting 28.7 miles per gallon.
+To calculate CO2e emissions from gasoline-powered cars, the CO2e of tailpipe emissions is added to emissions from producing and transporting gasoline.
 We use data from the GREET model (Argonne National Laboratory) to calculate the emissions from extracting crude oil, transport to a refinery, conversion to gasoline, delivery to a filling station, and burning in a car engine.